zX3no/zX3no/Writing/Post Processing Sucks.md

 # Post-Processing Sucks

-I want to preface this by saying not all post-processing is bad, some effects are important, but require careful use.
+When I say *all post-processing Sucks* what I mean is *I hate how you've used post-processing*.
+Post-processing can greatly increase the quality of video games; as a player this is something I want the developer think about.
-I hate changing settings so I made these guidelines for anyone wanting to add post-processing to their game.
+I hate changing settings every time I open a new game; I wrote this for anyone wanting to add post-processing to their game.

 [section on why we need to remove low,med,high,ultra presets]